coronel08/react-navbar2/README.md

 * pages
     * pages, need to be filled and styled
     * About, practiced styling buttons and conditional styling
-    * Projects page made a button that increases count, styled cards as well
+    * Item page made a button that increases count, styled cards as well
-    * Items page makes projects repeat 3 times by using state
+    * Items page makes item repeat 3 times by using state
 * App.js / App.css used for routing
 * index.js renders App.js